Exiled-Team/Common-Utils/README.md

 # Installation

-Install the latest of version of [EXILED](https://github.com/galaxy119/EXILED) if you don't have it, then download [Common_Utilities.dll](https://github.com/Aevann1/Common-Utils/releases) and place it in in %appdata%\EXILED\Plugins
+Install the latest of version of [EXILED](https://github.com/galaxy119/EXILED) if you don't have it, then download [Common_Utilities.dll](https://github.com/Aevann1/Common-Utils/releases) and place it in in "%appdata%\EXILED\Plugins"

 # Default configs:
 ```yaml